-The future for TfL Rail will see the line become the eastern part of the planned Crossrail service that connects Essex and Reading through one line through London, with the first part of what will be known as the Elizabeth Line opening in December 2018.
+The future for TfL Rail will see the line become the eastern part of the planned Crossrail service that connects Essex and Reading through one line across London, with the first part of what will be known as the Elizabeth Line opening in Autumn 2019.
 TfL has already introduced the fleet of trains used for the rail network, the Class 345, which is already operating on the TfL Rail route.

 The TfL Rail line was introduced as the first part of the Crossrail service that will run between Reading and Shenfield, whilst also running underground through central London.

 Trains will leave Liverpool Street every 10 minutes Monday to Friday, making it easy to travel home and into London, whether it be for a day out or for work.
 The line will call at Stratford and Romford along the way, among other stations, connecting TfL Rail to other parts of the network, Underground and Overground lines along the way.
 Travel time into London from Shenfield will be 43 minutes, and after a short trip on the Tube, passengers can find themselves anywhere in the city, for work or leisure, in under an hour.
 Ticket prices for TfL Rail depend on where you travel.
 The majority of stations operate within the Oyster Card zone limits, however, for those travelling to Shenfield, a National Rail ticket will be needed.